Contemporary Climate Change Debates A Student Primer

-Contemporary Climate Change Debates is an innovative textbook which tackles some of the difficult questions raised by climate change.
+Contemporary Climate Change Debates is an innovative new textbook which tackles some of the difficult questions raised by climate change.

-Drawing upon the social sciences and humanities to debate these ethical, cultural, legal, social, economic, technological and political roadblocks, Contemporary Debates on Climate Change is essential reading for all students of climate change, as well as those studying environmental policy and politics and sustainable development more broadly.
+Drawing upon the sciences, social sciences and humanities to debate these ethical, cultural, legal, social, economic, technological and political roadblocks, Contemporary Debates on Climate Change is essential reading for all students of climate change, as well as those studying environmental policy and politics and sustainable development more broadly.

-Preface: Why and how to debate climate change
+Introduction: Why and how to debate climate change

 Sarah Cornell and Aarti Gupta